Microsoft Project: History

 Microsoft Project 2003 was the first to support Windows XP visual styles and to contain SharePoint support, XML importing/printing/Copy Picture to Office wizards, built-in Office Online help, ability to create WBS charts in Visio, add-in for comparing projects (available as a freely downloadable add-on for Project 2000 and 2002), resource availability graphs, ability to import resource information from Active Directory and Exchange address book, Windows XP-style icons, like all Office 2003 applications, and the last to contain Office Assistant (not installed by default) and to run on Windows 2000 (Service Pack 3 required).

 Microsoft Project 2007 was the last to contain the menu bar and toolbars.
-New features include top level budget planning, multiple level undo, ability to manage non-working time, background cell highlighting, cost/team resources, change highlighting, visual reports, desktop OLAP cube and Report menu.
+New features include top-level budget planning, multiple-level undo, ability to manage non-working time, background cell highlighting, cost/team resources, change highlighting, visual reports, desktop OLAP cube, and Report menu.
 Office Assistant was removed entirely.

 Microsoft Project 2010 was the first to contain ribbon and Backstage view, like all Office 2010 applications, contextual guidance, ability to zoom in/out quickly, user-controlled scheduling, top down summary tasks, placeholder text in project fields, timeline view, ability to add columns dynamically, text wrap, expanded color palette and formatting, task inspector, schedule warnings, ability to save as PDF or XPS and to synchronize with SharePoint, enhanced copy/pase and the last to open Microsoft Project 98 and .mpx files and to run on Windows XP and Vista.
-Additionally it was the first 64-bit version.
+Additionally, it was the first 64-bit version.
 Volume licensing activation was introduced in this version.

-Microsoft Project 2013 was the first to contain Modern UI-based look, and introduced Microsoft account and OneDrive integration.
+Microsoft Project 2013 was the first to feature a Modern UI-based look, introducing Microsoft account and OneDrive integration.
 New features include integrated communication (Skype for Business is required).

 Microsoft Project 2016 is the last to support Windows 7 and Windows 8(.1).
 New features include multiple timeline view, Tell Me, colorful/dark gray/white themes, resource engagements, resource manager views, resource capacity heat maps, ability to give feedback directly to Microsoft in the File tab.

 Microsoft Project 2019 runs only on Windows 10, and it contains features carried over from Office 365.
-New features include ability to link tasks using a drop-down menu, Task Summary Name field, timeline bar labels and task progress, accessibility improvements.
+New features include the ability to link tasks using a drop-down menu, the Task Summary Name field, timeline bar labels, and task progress, and accessibility improvements.